Foreigners trapped in violence-torn Haiti wait desperately for a way out

 “This is difficult for us,” Sands said.
 “We hate seeing our planes on the ground when there’s need.”

-A missionary couple who spoke on condition of anonymity for fear of their safety said they have been living in Haiti for several years but won’t leave because they’re in the middle of adopting a 6-year-old boy.
+A missionary couple who declined to provide their names due to safety reasons said they have been living in Haiti for several years but won’t leave because they’re in the middle of adopting a 6-year-old boy.

 “There is no choice to be made.
 We’re here as family,” the woman said.